 If you want a complete view of my projects, look at Observatory.
 It organizes 300+ projects from a variety of perspectives.

-My work involves full-stack web engineering, navigating a unique internal infrastructure.
-It also involves investigating both user needs and technical possibilities.
+My work involved full-stack web engineering, navigating a unique internal infrastructure.
+It also involved investigating both user needs and technical possibilities.

 The Shop site served coupons from various PayPal partners to hundreds of thousands of people per day.
 The front end was a single-page app built in AngularJS.
 The back end was a cluster of NodeJS servers that talked to PayPal services to manage the coupon and user information.

 We used TDD, pair programming, and GitFlow heavily.
 We prioritized the mobile web experience, which I've taken to heart ever since.
 And, perhaps less effectively, Scrum.